AdobeDocs/experience-manager-65.en/help/communities/sync.md

 To configure the data (node paths) to synchronize:

-1. Sign in with administrator privileges on your author instance.
+1. Sign in with administrator privileges on your publish instance.
 1. Access the [Web Console](https://helpx.adobe.com/experience-manager/6-4/help/sites-deploying/configuring-osgi.html).

    For example, [https://localhost:4503/system/console/configMgr](https://localhost:4503/system/console/configMgr).